 Many experts suggest the mid-20s to early 30s as a healthy range, but it depends on individual readiness.

-How to afford living alone?
+How can I afford to live alone?

 Create a budget, find affordable housing, cut unnecessary expenses, save on utilities, cook at home, take on a side job, build an emergency fund, and use public transportation.